Luna command-line tool documentation

 ).
 That

-is, even if an EDF in this project only has a channel C3-M1
+is, even if the EDF only has a channel C3-M1

 , it will